First Atlantic Nickel (CVE:FAN) Trading 30% Higher – Time to Buy?

-Shares of First Atlantic Nickel Corp.
-(CVE:FAN – Get Free Report) rose 30% during trading on Thursday .
-The stock traded as high as C$0.35 and last traded at C$0.33.
-Approximately 2,223,805 shares traded hands during mid-day trading, an increase of 583% from the average daily volume of 325,827 shares.
+First Atlantic Nickel Corp.
+(CVE:FAN – Get Free Report) shot up 30% during mid-day trading on Thursday .
+The company traded as high as C$0.35 and last traded at C$0.33.
+2,223,805 shares traded hands during trading, an increase of 583% from the average session volume of 325,827 shares.
 The stock had previously closed at C$0.25.

 First Atlantic Nickel Company Profile